The Affine Space¶

 std::numeric_limits integration

-When a quantity_point has a quantity_bounds policy attached to its origin, the
+When a quantity_point has a bounds policy on its origin, the

 std::numeric_limits specialization automatically reflects the constrained bounds: